anthonymobile/njbuswatcher_2020/README.md

 ---
 # ROADMAP TO COMPLETION

-## WEDNESDAY JAN 30
+## THURSDAY JAN 30

+**tripwatcher/dash**
+-`not updating arrival flag on scheduledstop`:
+    - if it is still printing appraoches for all stops (e.g. they are green in approach_dash but white in trip_dash)... then its because it is not updating the arrival flag
+        - why is this happening? still a database issue or a logic issue? did i remove the code that sets the flag?
+        - probably because there is a 3-position one still borking the whole batch?

+**tripwatcher.py**
+-`clean up console logging`:
+    - make clearer that only displaying stops that dont have approach logged yet
+    - fix the approach array for 1-position	approaches to be consistent 0.0,195 distance_to_stop 195
+     - remove other extraneous output

+-`diagnose remaining db write issues`: look at dash.html, and inspect the tables and see what issues remain. what is and is not being logged?
+    - `trip log`: arrivals seem to be getting lost, e.g. show up in the busdash but not the trip dash. logged or jsut a query? (worked for the 85 but not the 87 so maybe something to do with the pid, needs to go into some of the dash queries too?)
+-`get 1 route (119) locked down and logging fully`: so can move on to the ReportCard rewrites

 **Localizer.py**
 - `More accurate distance conversion`: current method is using a crude assumption (1 degree = 69 miles = 364,320 feet). more accurate method - "If CRS of geodfs are EPSG 4326 (lat/lon) then returned 'dist' will be in degrees.
 To meters or ft either first convert both gdf to appropriate CRS proj for your location using .to_crs() or convert from degrees [link](https://t.co/FODrAWskNH)".

-**tripwatcher.py**
-- `404 exception handling`: put a try-except back on the fetch of bus positions -`diagnose remaining db write issues`: look at dash.html, and inspect the tables and see what issues remain. what is and is not being logged?
-    - `trip log`: arrivals seem to be getting lost, e.g. show up in the busdash but not the trip dash. logged or jsut a query? (worked for the 85 but not the 87 so maybe something to do with the pid, needs to go into some of the dash queries too?)
+**ReportCard.py** The flask app.
+Changes here should be minimal until we start building new routes to exploit the v2 Localizer.
+- `Restore and test API routes`: first since the map will depend on them.
+- `Restore and test main routes`: first since the map will depend on them.
+Refactor as possible to simplify and speed up.

 ## FUTURE

 **tripwatcher.py**
--`clean up console logging`: kind of a mess now, make it more clear what is being logged, delete logging of stuff we dont care about (only log new observations, created records, findings, unknowns)

 - `fix plotapproach`: ideallyshould plot all current approaches on a single plot? (only need it for 2- and 3+ position approaches tho)
 **templates/trip_dash.html** Used for debugging and q.c. on tripwatcher.
 Most issues here will resolve themselves as we fix underlying libraries.
 - `Approach plotter`: Plot every?/current approach to the dash.